zzaia/zzaia-trio-coffee-shop/CoffeeShop/docs/architecture-overview.md

 - PostgresSQL as persistence database
 - Kafka as notification system

-## Development
+## Development and deployment
-- ASPIRE for local cluster development
+- .NET ASPIRE for local cluster development
+- Aspire8 for Kubernetes cluster deployment yaml file generation